4.1 Complex Number

 4.1.5 Geometric Interpretation

 The following coordinate plane is known as the complex plane or simply the z-plane.
-The -axis is the real axis, and the
+The

 -axis is the imaginary axis.
 The absolute value of a complex number is the distance of that number to the origin.